SouthFlo/moneyMarket/README.md

 # moneyMarket
 The financial_metrics package provides a collection of functions for calculating common financial metrics used in stock market analysis.
+These metrics include the Exponential Moving Average (EMA), Simple Moving Average (SMA), Price-to-Book (P/B) ratio, Price-Earnings (P/E) ratio, Price-Earnings-to-Growth (PEG) ratio, and Dividend Yield.
+These functions are designed to be easy to use and flexible, allowing users to perform efficient calculations on various financial datasets.